mikerenfro/nsf-proposal/README.md

 It disables most, if not all, of the hyperlinks in the main body of the proposal, leaving hyperlinks active in the references.

-The documentclass code is around 250 lines, including whitespace and comments, so it should be relatively readable (over half of that is handling different base fonts).
+The documentclass code is around 300 lines, including whitespace and comments, so it should be relatively readable (over half of that is for handling different base fonts and sizes).
 The documentclass depends on the following packages:

 - fontspec (if using LuaLaTeX or XeLaTeX)